phax/phoss-directory/README.md

   * The REST query API must be added to the publisher
   * The extended search for the UI must be added
   * An administration GUI (e.g. auditing of index actions) would be nice
-  * A final logo must be decided upon :)
   * The final appearance should be running on https

 # Building requirements
 To build the PD software you need at least Java 1.8 and Apache Maven 3.x.
-Configuration for usage with Eclipse 4.5 is contained in the repository.
+Configuration for usage with Eclipse 4.6.x is contained in the repository.

 Additionally to the contained projects you MAY need the latest SNAPSHOT of [ph-oton](https://github.com/phax/ph-oton) as part of your build environment.